4 Best Ways to Take Travel Money Overseas

 The problem is, it can be tricky working out the best travel money option to use.
 The fact is, the best one for you will really depend on what you need from the travel money type you're using.

-What are the different types of travel money?
+There are 2 different types of travel money, card and cash.

 Prepaid Travel Cards